AdamZieman/AdamZieman/README.md

   <tr>
     <td>String Analyzer</td>
     <td>
-      The user inputs words with specific requirements and each string is analyzed for different criteria.
+      The user inputs words with specific requirements and each string<br>
+      is analyzed for different criteria.
     </td>
     <td>
       <ul>